mubtAAhij/DragonSync-iOS/README.md

 The app supports two connection formats:

 > **ZMQ Server (JSON)**
-> - Includes all data available.
-Easy setup with direct ZMQ connection and minimal configuration. ***Recommended***
+> - ***Recommended*** Includes all data available.
+Easy setup with direct ZMQ connection and minimal configuration.

 > **Multicast (CoT)**
-> - Limited data compared to ZMQ.
+> - ***Experimental*** Limited data compared to ZMQ.
+Lacks data needed for ID Type and many other features.
 Needs additional script running and network setup for multicast.
 Supports multiple sources at once on same network.

-**Using WarDragon Direct ZMQ**
+**Using Direct ZMQ**
 - Ensure that your device is connected to the same network as your WarDragon or host system.
 - Launch the app & choose ZMQ from settings
-- Tap the address and enter the IP of the WarDragon (use `arp -a` for example)
+- Tap the address and enter the IP of the WarDragon or host system
+    -  If not using WarDragon, start the `zmq_decoder`, WiFi/BT sniffer, and `wardragon_monitor` scripts from the [DroneID](https://github.com/alphafox02/DroneID) and [DragonSync](https://github.com/alphafox02/DragonSync) repos
-- Start the listener & status and drone detection will happen automatically.
+- Start the listener
+- Status and drone detection will happen automatically for WarDragon.

-**Multicast**
+**Multicast: CoT Data Only**
-- Start dragonsync.py and wardragon-monitor.py from the DragonSync repo.
+- Start `dragonsync.py` and `wardragon-monitor.py` from the DragonSync repo.
-- From the DroneId repo start zmq_decoder.py and WiFi/BT sniffer.
+- From the DroneId repo start `zmq_decoder.py` and WiFi/BT sniffer.

-(Default multicast address is pre-configured for `dragonsync.py`, adjust per network requirements.)

-  _**Refer to [dragonsync.py](https://github.com/alphafox02/DragonSync) for detailed instructions & commands**_
+> *Refer to [dragonsync.py](https://github.com/alphafox02/DragonSync) for detailed instructions & commands*

 ### Detection